Washington Squares

 The band released two records while active; The Washington Squares and Fair and Square.
 Their first was recorded at Electric Lady Studios in New York City, and was produced by Mitch Easter, best known for his work with R.E.M.
 Their second was produced by Steve Soles, noted for his work with Bob Dylan on the Rolling Thunder Revue, and as a member of the Alpha Band with T-Bone Burnett.
 Three more albums of previously unreleased recordings are in the planning with the first due Thanksgiving 2016.

 The group broke up after Paskow's death in 1994.
 They reunited for one more concert at New York City's The Bottom Line, hosted by K-Rock's Vin Scelsa, where Tom played Tom Paxton's "Rambling Boy" to his old friend Bruce in tribute.
-The New York Dolls' David Johansen, Patti Smith Group's Lenny Kaye, Marshall Crenshaw, joined the Squares (with Joey Ramone - [the Ramones]from the audience) for the reunion.
+The New York Dolls' David Johansen, the Patti Smith Group's Lenny Kaye, and Marshall Crenshaw joined the Squares (with Joey Ramone, of the Ramones, from the audience) for the reunion.

 Agnelli has continued to perform on and off (she sings on some of Brave Combo's albums).
 Goodkind left the music business for some years, re-emerging as the conductor and arranger for the TriBattery Pops Tom Goodkind Conductor, an orchestra of volunteers who live near the World Trade Center site.
 He is also a voting member of his local community board in lower Manhattan.
 The group reunited in 2018 at a sold out City Winery show with Peter Yarrow bringing Tom Goodkind to lead guitar and banjo with Billy Ficca on drums and Mike Fornatale on bass and vocals joining Tom and Lauren.
 Goodkind died of 9/11 related cancer in February 2019 at the age of 65.